 Sony RX10 III versus Sony RX100 IV

-The Sony Cyber-shot DSC-RX10 III and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2015.
+The Sony Cyber-shot DSC-RX10 III and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in March 2016 and June 2015.
 Both the RX10 III and the RX100 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-An illustration of the physical size and weight of the Sony RX10 III and the Sony RX100 IV is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 III – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony RX10 III and the Sony RX100 IV.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is considerably smaller (53 percent) than the Sony RX10 III.
 Moreover, the RX100 IV is substantially lighter (72 percent) than the RX10 III.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 It is worth mentioning in this context that the RX10 III is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.